wilmoore/ontap/README.md

 ## Declare and install homebrew formulae and taps

+> deprecated in favor of brew bundle and brew bundle-dir

 `ontap` reads your `~/.ontaprc` and takes action on any `install FORMULA`, `unlink FORMULA` or `tap REPO` lines it finds.

 ## Install